GentlemanRider/FreeCAD-Flat-Icons/Workflow/CssClasses.md

 ### ThickOutline
 This class is applied together with *IconOutline* to the general contour and sets a thicker stroke.

-    .ThickOutline { stroke-width:3; }
+    .ThickOutline { stroke-width:3 }

 ### ThinDotOutline
 This class is applied together with *IconOutline* to inner dotted lines.

-    .ThinDotOutline { stroke-dasharray:0.1, 2.5;  stroke-linecap:round; }
+    .ThinDotOutline { stroke-dasharray:0.1, 2.5;  stroke-linecap:round }

 ## Filled areas

 ### OutlineAsFill
 This class is used to fill areas with outline color.
 For example, the additive - subctractive corner indication shape.

-    .OutlineAsFill { fill: #f5f4f4; }
+    .OutlineAsFill { fill: #f5f4f4 }

 ### BgFillArea
 This class is used to fill areas with a color that maximizes contrast with the outline.
 For example, the additive - subctractive corner inner symbol.
+A similar effect can be achieved by subtracting the desired area from all the elements and let the app backgroung to bleed through.
+However, this approach might complicate the process in some cases.

-    .BgFillArea { fill: #495057; }
+    .BgFillArea { fill: #495057 }

 ### AdditiveFillArea
 This class is used for icons that add items, volume to solids.